soham1053/soham/content/reinforcement-learning-overview.md

 With full knowledge of the MDP(Markov Decision Process), we can train an agent to take optimal actions in the environment.
 Dynamic programming takes advantage of the fact that MDPs are discrete, and uses that to go through every possible state (look at each possible grid state in Snake), learning how much reward the agent can get from each state (learning that being closer to the apple is good, far away not as good).
 The agent uses the [Bellman Equations](https://www.youtube.com/watch?v=14BfO5lMiuk "Bellman Equations") to learn.

-**Policy Evaluation** - Based on a given policy (agent's strategy), an agent learns how much long term reward it will get from a state using a value function.
+**Policy Evaluation** - Based on a given policy (agent's strategy), an agent learns how much long term reward it will get from a state using a value(long term reward) function.

 **Policy Iteration** - Policy Evaluation with a greedy policy, meaning the policy extracts out the action that will give the greatest value estimate for the next state.
 1) The value function evaluates the policy, 2) The policy changes to act greedily to the new value function, 3) repeat.